 How Long Do Part-Time Travel Nursing Contracts Last?

-Since part-time travel nursing means that you decide how long you want to work for and how long you want to break for — the answer depends on you.
+Since part-time travel nursing means that you decide how long you want to work for and how long you want to take breaks for — the answer depends on what you want to do.

 Typical contracts for travel nurses last for 13 weeks.
 You can work a 13-week contract and choose to take off an entire month or more if you wish as a part-time travel nurse.